jokr3772/AICircuit/README.md

       * Transformer parameters: `dim_model`, `num_heads`, `num_encoder_layers`, `dim_hidden`, `dropout_p`.
   * `subset`: a list of the fraction of data used for training.
   * `circuits`: a list of circuits from this list:
-    * CSVA: Common-Source Voltage Amplifier (CSVA)
+    * CSVA: Common-Source Voltage Amplifier
-    * CVA: Cascode Amplifier
+    * CVA: Cascode Voltage Amplifier
     * TSVA: Two-Stage Voltage Amplifier
     * LNA: Low-Noise Amplifier
     * Mixer